abdellatif-belmady/abdellatif-belmady/web/Documentations/Libraries/numpy.md

 ???
 Output "Output"
     (3, 2, 4)

-!!!
-Info ""
 NumPy provides a convenience function `swapaxes` to swap two axes.
 For example, let's create a new view of `t` with depth and height swapped:

 ```py
 t3 = t.swapaxes(0,1)  # equivalent to t.transpose((1, 0, 2))